 Elongated soft palate means that there is excess tissue in the roof of the mouth that partially obstructs the windpipe (or trachea).
 Veterinarians are not able to diagnose this condition in an awake dog.
 The surgery to trim up the palate so that it no longer

 obstructs the trachea has a good prognosis in younger dogs.
-However, the use of anaesthesia in dogs with impaired respiratory function is itself unusually risky.
-Veterinarians typically will not put a dog under anaesthesia for solely diagnosis.
+However, the use of anesthesia in dogs with impaired respiratory function is itself unusually risky.
+Veterinarians typically will not put a dog under anesthesia for sole diagnosis.
 If the dog is going under, it will have the corrective surgery too.

 Everted laryngeal saccules

 The labored breathing of the dog over time may cause the little sacks of tissue in the larynx to become enlarged, inflamed and moved out of place.
 The saccules become a blockage to the airflow through the trachea to the lungs.
 Sometimes a veterinarian will prescribe hydrocortisone like prednisone to reduce the inflammation and help shrink the tissue, but this is a very temporary solution.
 Ultimately, diagnosis and treatment will require that the dog be anesthetized and surgery be performed.